tokay-lang/tokay-lang.github.io/content/documentation.md

 }
 ```

-In comparison to other programming languages, there's no explicit branching, substring extraction or reading from input required, as this is directly built into the language and its entire structuring.
+In comparison to a general purpose programming languages, there's no explicit branching, substring extraction or reading from input required, as this is directly built into the language and its entire structuring.

-If you're familiar with the [awk](https://en.wikipedia.org/wiki/AWK) language, you might find a similarity in above example to awk's `PATTERN { action }` syntax.
+If you're familiar with [awk](https://en.wikipedia.org/wiki/AWK), you might find a similarity in above example to awk's `PATTERN { action }` syntax.
+This approach is recursive in Tokay, so that the action-part again is a further pattern area, or just action code.
 This is exactly where the intention behind Tokay starts, but not by thinking of a line-based execution working on fields, but a token-based approach working on anything matched from the input, including recursive structures that can be expressed by a grammar.

 # Syntax